GeekyAnts/infinite-carousel-flutter/README.md

 | axisDirection  | Axis                                                        | Axis direction of carousel.                                                                                                                                                                                                                                                                                                                                                                                                                                    | Axis.horizontal          |
 | center         | bool                                                        | Align selected item to center of the viewport.
 When this is true, anchor property is ignored.                                                                                                                                                                                                                                                                                                                                                                  | true                     |

+## Contributing

+Contributions of all kinds are welcome.
+Please read the [guidelines](.github/CONTRIBUTING.md) and [Code of Conduct](.github/CODE_OF_CONDUCT.md) before contributing.

+Images used in the gifs belong to their original authors and the links can be found in example project.